wellbutteredsoftware/void/README.md

 # Features

 - 2D Rendering via SDL3
-- WAV Audio processing with SDL_Audio
+- WAV Audio processing with SDL_Mixer

 # Targets

 By default, Void compiles down to shared objects--or libraries--to link to inside your own project.
 All you need to get started are the headers and the library.
 However, since you can also build a dynamic library, you can use a Foreign Function Interface (FFI) to use Void in a large amount of other programming languages.
 The choice between a static library and dynamic object can be made during configuration with the `-DBUILD_TYPE` flag in CMake.

-Configuring this project is not easy, please refer to the [config guide](./CONFIGURING.md) provided in the root of the repo.
+Configuring this project is not *very* easy, please refer to the [config guide](./CONFIGURING.md) provided in the root of the repo.
 This will provide an explanation and sample configurations that you can use.

-> [!IMPORTANT]
-> This section is unfinished and will be finished ASAP